 This is also the range of time in which the auditory beep may begin.

-In this example beep starts 1 second after the beginning of the trial.
+In this example, the beep starts 1 second after the beginning of the trial.

-\newline For demonstration both beep and spot are shown on top on the background, while in the actual experiment just either of them is presented in any trial.
+\newline For demonstration, both beep and spot are shown on top on the background, while in the actual experiment, only one of them is presented in any trial.

 \label{fig:CombinedStim}}